Submit an Experience

 - Career Services initiates the approval process in Handshake.

 - Students and employers will receive the final evaluation and have 5 days to complete.
-Once evaluations are complete, Career Services will send an email with the final results to the Faculty Coordinator/Instructor of the Course the first day of finals.
+Once evaluations are complete, Career Services will send an email with the final results to the faculty coordinator/instructor of the class the first day of finals.

 - Career Services is here to help address any questions or troubleshooting.
-Please contact Steffanie Young at steffanie.young@UND.edu or 701-777-3906.
+Please contact Steffanie Young by email or phone, 701-777-3906.

 For co-op positions only, you either register for one or two credits, determined by the number of hours you are working.
-You must work an average of 20 hours a week to receive one credit, or 40 hours a week to receive two.
+You must work an average of 20 hours per week to receive one credit, or 40 hours per week to receive two.

 - 1 credit = half-time student status